 It looks more California than the north of the UK from some angles, but this is a 1960s Bill Bradshaw midcentury modern property in Scriven, Yorkshire, which is now on the market for the first time in decades.

 The result is what you see here.
 A house that’s a modernist statement, but with references to traditional housebuilding in the area too.
-It shouldn’t necessarily work but it does.
-In fact, it did cause something of a stir back in the day and was featured in Ideal Home magazine too.
+It shouldn’t necessarily work, but it does.
+In fact, it caused something of a stir back in the day and was featured in Ideal Home magazine back in the 1960s.

 Has it changed?
-Well, yes it has. the current owners, who have had the house since the 1980s, have added a small extension and looking around, there are some updates here and there.
-But the house is still pretty faithful to the architect’s vision.
+Well, yes it has.
+The current owners, who have had the house since the 1980s, have added a small extension and looking around, there are some updates here and there.
+But the house is still pretty faithful to the architect’s vision and the extension fits in well with the original architecture.

-In fact, it’s something of a tribute to the midcentury modern era inside.
-According to the Yorkshire Post, the current owner worked at Heal’s in the 1950s and 1960s and obviously developed a love of design from that time.
+It’s something of a tribute to the midcentury modern era inside.
+The current owner worked at Heal’s in the 1950s and 1960s and obviously developed a love of design from that time.
 The place is packed with iconic design pieces, which really do bring this one to life.
-And no, they don’t come as part of the deal.
+And no, they don’t come as part of the deal, as far as I know.

-As for the accommodation, that starts with a ‘generous’ reception hall, leading into a ‘spacious’ living room with floor to ceiling windows on three sides to frame those views.
+As for the accommodation, that starts with a substantial reception hall, leading into a spacious living room with floor to ceiling windows on three sides to frame those views.
 The living room also a wood burning stove.

-Adjacent to that is the kitchen, which looks like a recent update, but fits in with the property well.
+Adjacent to that is the kitchen, which looks like a more recent update, but with a modernist look that fits in with the property well.
 Pretty much everything you would want of a kitchen is here.
 Along from that is a dining area overlooking the terrace and pond.

 Head up to the first floor and there are two further bedrooms, one of which is the master bedroom with access to a large roof terrace, an area for clothes storage and an en-suite bathroom.
 A further bedroom is at the other end of this floor and completes the internal layout.

-In terms of the outside, you get a private gravelled driveway, a large garage, a private terrace and pond and the ‘extensive’ garden, which is mostly laid to lawn with mature trees, bushes and shrubs.
+In terms of the outside, you get a private graveled driveway, a large garage, a private terrace and pond and the ‘extensive’ garden, which is mostly laid to lawn with mature trees, bushes, and shrubs.
+Beyond that is Jacob Smith Park, so a great setting all told.